 - Swelling, secretion, inflammation on site of surgical wound

 - Sinus pain, Headache

 - Unexplained red inflammation or swelling anywhere in the body

 - Tenderness and pain in the stomach or abdomen

 Surgical Cancer treatments are quite common, and any type of major surgery can weaken the immune system.
-Drugs that are used to induce Anesthesia (the can also contribute to a weakened Immune System.
-It can take anywhere between 10 days to many months for the Immune system to fully recover from the effects of Cancer surgery.
+Drugs that are used to induce Anaesthesia (the can also contribute to a weakened Immune System.
+It can take anywhere between 10 days, to many months for the Immune system to fully recover from the effects of Cancer surgery.

 Surgical treatments also disrupt the skin and mucous membranes, exposing internal tissues to possible attack from parasites.The surgical wound site is a common place for infection in Cancer patients.

 It is important to understand the factors that can affect the chances of a post-surgical infection in a Cancer patient.
 These factors include, but are not limited to: